 Specific Manuscript Collections

-Some of the collections at the Manuscript Department are extensive and varied collections that have been bequeathed to the Library by an individual, often the collector himself.
+Some of our manuscript collections are extensive and varied collections that have been bequeathed to the Library by an individual, often the collector himself.
 They often concern a certain subject, or a certain kind of material.

 Here are some examples of specific collections in the Library's manuscript collections at Carolina: